pywirrarika/naki/README.md

 - Eastern Apurímac Quechua:https://github.com/apertium/apertium-qve

 **Scientific Papers**

+- Cardenas, R. & Zeman, D. [A Morphological Analyzer for Shipibo-Konibo](https://aclanthology.info/papers/W18-5815/w18-5815).
+Proceedings of the Fifteenth Workshop on Computational Research in Phonetics, Phonology, and Morphology (pp. 131-139).

 - Moeller, S., Kazeminejad, G., Cowell, A., & Hulden, M. (2018).
 [A Neural Morphological Analyzer for Arapaho Verbs Learned from a Finite State Transducer](http://www.aclweb.org/anthology/W18-4802).
 In Proceedings of the Workshop on Computational Modeling of Polysynthetic Languages (pp. 12-20).